greyshirtguy/propresenter-messages/README.md

 * Tick "Enable ProPresenter Remote"
 * Tick "Controller"
 * Type in a password

+## Setup the first message in ProPresenter with the 'Message' Token
+* This client is configured to display the FIRST message in ProPresenter and any text that is type will be used for the message token "Message"
+* Setup the first message in ProPresenter to use the message token "Message" in its Message Text.
+Format it how you like.

 ## Configure the Client
 * Press the `Settings` button (top right of screen)